-The minimum entry requirement is usually a first degree plus relevant experience.
+Applicants will work in a range of work environments.
+The minimum entry requirement is usually a 2:2 honours degree plus relevant experience.
 Candidates without these qualifications will be invited to attend an interview to ensure their suitability for the course.

 Months of entry

-Coaching and mentoring play an important role in supporting and developing staff within education.
-Our Postgraduate Certificate is designed to provide individuals working in education and training opportunities to learn and develop their coaching and mentoring skills.
+Coaching and mentoring plays an important role in supporting and developing participants in all aspects of their working and everyday lives.
+The Postgraduate Certificate is designed to provide individuals working in a wide range of working environments with the opportunity to investigate and develop/enhance their coaching and mentoring skills.

 Why Study Coaching and Mentoring with us?

-Our Coaching and Mentoring course combines both the theoretical and practical aspects of coaching and mentoring in educational settings.
+Our course combines both the theoretical and practical aspects of coaching and mentoring in professional settings.
 The course offers a stimulating yet enjoyable approach to coaching and mentoring regardless of your previous knowledge.
 Delivery will be by practitioners who are using these approaches in their daily work.

 If you engage in the course you will: